 Ms. Kawal Preet, President of FedEx Asia Pacific and Mr. Richard Smith, Chief International Operations Officer and General Manager of FedEx Air

 Over the past decade, Vietnam has shown remarkable resilience.
-From recovering from the 2012 credit and banking crisis to weathering the economic shock of the COVID-19 pandemic, the Vietnamese spirit has remained strong.
-Not only did the country recover quickly from the pandemic, but it was also one of the few Asian economies to record positive growth in 2020.
+From recovering from the 2012 credit and banking crisis to weathering the economic shock of the COVID-19 pandemic, the Vietnamese spirit has remained steadfast.
+Not only did the country recover quickly from the pandemic, but it also became one of the few Asian economies to record positive growth in 2020.

-It is this determination to turn challenges into opportunities, and difficulties into progress, that has shaped the character and the people of Vietnam.
-I have seen this spirit firsthand in the FedEx delivery workers, engineers, and managers here.
-It is what makes Vietnam not only resilient, but also unyielding in the face of any obstacle.
+It is this determination to turn challenges into opportunities, and difficulties into progress, that has shaped the character and the Vietnamese people.
+I have seen this spirit firsthand in the FedEx delivery staff, engineers and managers here.
+It is what makes Vietnam not only resilient but also unyielding in the face of any obstacle.

 Over the past year, I have had the opportunity to visit Vietnam not once but four times.
 First in April 2024 with Jill Brannon, the company’s Chief Business Officer, then in June with Richard Smith, Chief International Operations Officer and General Manager of FedEx Air, then in February of this year with the late founder Fred Smith, and most recently during a visit by the FedEx senior leadership team to Vietnam.

-During my recent trip to Ho Chi Minh City, I had the privilege of meeting the team, experiencing the new operating model first-hand, and spending time with the community.
-What I witnessed was not only business excellence, but also faith in the future.
+During my recent trip to Ho Chi Minh City, I had the privilege of meeting the team, experiencing the new operating model firsthand, and spending time with the community.
+What I witnessed was not only business excellence, but also confidence in the future.
 I witnessed a country moving forward with a clear purpose, a team working with heart, and a community rising with perseverance.

-Vietnam is not just a vital link in the global supply chain, it is also a story of transformation.
-And that journey is only just beginning.
+Vietnam is not just a key link in the global supply chain, it is also a story of transformation.
+And that journey has only just begun.

-Vietnam is rapidly becoming Asia's leading logistics and manufacturing hub.
+Vietnam is rapidly becoming a leading logistics and manufacturing hub in Asia.

 Vietnam has rapidly transformed itself from an emerging market into a global manufacturing powerhouse.
 With a young, tech-savvy workforce and a strong trading base, the country is fast becoming Asia’s leading logistics and manufacturing hub.